mast8461/bastion_login/README.md

 To install 'chmod +744' on bastion_login_setup.sh and execute.
 Usage:
 'bastion' will log you into the dfw bastion.
-'bastion <region> will log you into the specified bastion.
+'bastion <region>' will log you into the specified bastion.
 Available regions:
 iad, dfw, ord,hkg, syd, lon3, lon5